LHG Meat-A-Thon, Details for Restaurants and Grocery Stores

 Serve from a Tent, Food Truck, or Inside Your Restaurant

-- If you run an already established downtown restaurant, patrons can pop in for a quick bite to eat.
+- If you run an already established downtown restaurant, challengers can pop in for a quick bite to eat.

 - If not, bring a tent or a food truck to set-up.
 We'll will find a place for you to set you up in Downtown Lemont.